2025 is the Best Year to Donate: How Giving Today Maximizes Your 2026 Tax Return

 Why 2025 Is the Best Year to Give

-While federal funding grows uncertain, donors have a unique advantage: 2025 is the last year before new tax rules take effect that will reduce charitable giving benefits.
+While federal funding grows uncertain, donors have a unique opportunity: 2025 is the last year before new tax rules take effect that could reduce the benefits of charitable giving for taxpayers who itemize deductions.
 In 2026, three major changes will take effect:

-• RIGHT NOW IN 2025: there is no floor—every dollar you give can be deducted.
+RIGHT NOW IN 2025: For taxpayers who itemize, there’s no floor—every dollar you give can be deducted.

 This means if you donate this year, you maximize your deduction, keep more of your money, AND effectively support children in need.